Oman Sultan Qaboos has died: state media - France 24

 The sultan should be a member of the royal family, as well as "Muslim, mature, rational and the legitimate son of Omani Muslim parents".

-Local experts say that more than 80 men meet the criteria, but one name stands: Asad bin Tariq.
+Local experts say that more than 80 men meet the criteria, but one name stands out: Asad bin Tariq.

 Tariq, 65, had been appointed deputy prime minister for international relations and cooperation affairs in 2017.